Introduction

 PWAs are best likened to either native apps or web apps, existing somewhere in the middle.

-PWAs have various advantages over traditional web applications.
+Progressive Web Apps have various advantages over traditional web applications.
 This is because the capabilities of the browser strongly constrain online programmes.
 This also implies that web apps lack the installability that makes PWAs so appealing to users.
-While they can provide similar benefits, such as responsive and lightweight design found in many single-page applications (SPA), the key difference is a PWA’s standardised approach to emulating the native experience.
+While they can provide similar benefits, such as responsive and lightweight design found in many single-page applications (SPAs), the key difference is a PWA’s standardized approach to emulating the native experience.

 PWA is similarly comparable to application frameworks such as Electron and Flutter.
-Electron is primarily a web app framework, with limitations in application size and security that make it unsuitable for development of PWA in general.
-However, Flutter is more similar to PWA.
-PWA and Flutter both emphasise development in a single codebase with native cross-platform features.
+Electron is primarily a web app framework, with limitations in application size and security that make it unsuitable for the development of PWA in general.
+However, PWA and Flutter both emphasize development in a single codebase with native cross-platform features.
 Flutter, on the other hand, is limited to the new Dart web language, but a PWA can be built in any language, with many older languages providing additional support.

 Certain details stand out for cross-platform apps when contrasted to hybrid technologies such as React Native, PhoneGap, or Flutter.
 For example, React Native is designed for building cross-platform native apps with a single codebase; however, it usually necessitates a broader skill set from your development team because it must deal with various native controls and plugins written in different languages such as Java or Objective-C (depends on the platform).

-PWAs are substantially simpler in this regard and are typically written entirely in JavaScript, utilising current frameworks such as React, Angular, and Vue.
+PWAs are substantially simpler in this regard and are typically written entirely in JavaScript, utilizing current frameworks such as React, Angular, and Vue.

-To summarise, PWAs are most similar to hybrid apps built with existing cross-platform technologies.
-PWAs are likely to be less expensive in terms of web application development and future support because they require a smaller team with no specialised or unique skills.
-The disadvantage of PWAs is that they are limited by browser capabilities and may lack support for some critical app functionality.
+To summarize, PWAs are most similar to hybrid apps built with existing cross-platform technologies.
+They are likely to be less expensive in terms of web application development and future support because they require a smaller team with no specialized or unique skills.
+At the same time, the disadvantage is that they are limited by browser capabilities and may lack support for some critical app functionality.

 A good PWA is the sum of its core and optimal features.